 Buying diapers isn’t as simple as you think.
-We’re sure all parents ask themselves: “how many newborn diapers do I need?” at some point in their early parenthood.
+We’re sure all parents ask themselves: “how many diapers do I need?” at some point in their early parenthood.

 Considering how newborns use fewer diapers as they grow older, you’ll need about 3000-3720 newborn diapers for one year.

-Seeing the bigger picture of how many you’ll need for a whole year should make your family planning much easier!
+Seeing the bigger picture of how many diapers you’ll need for a whole year should make your family planning much easier!